foundry-vtt-community/wiki.js/development/library-modules.md

 > #### Package Load Order
 > It is a best practice to leverage a custom hook because packages fire hooks like `ready` and `init` in a specific order which you cannot control.
 A module might load before yours does, and if it relies on your module's api at ready, it will not have a good way to do so.
 >
-> Using the `library` field in your manifest will mitigate the risk of a different package loading before yours.
+> Using the `library` field in your manifest will mitigate the risk of a different package loading before yours, if applicable.
 {.is-warning}

 ##### cool-module